 The Sunset process has streamlined and changed state government.
-Since Sunset’s inception in 1977, 79 agencies have been abolished, including 37 agencies that were completely abolished and 42 that were abolished with certain functions transferred to existing or newly created agencies.
+Since Sunset’s inception in 1977, 95 agencies have been abolished, including 42 agencies that were completely abolished and 53 that were abolished with certain functions transferred to existing or newly created agencies.
 In addition, the Legislature has enacted a large majority of the Sunset Commission’s recommendations.
-For example, of the agencies reviewed by Sunset for the 83rd Legislature in 2013, the Sunset Commission adopted 96 percent of Sunset staff’s recommendations, and the Legislature adopted 75 percent of the Commission’s recommendations.
+For example, of the agencies reviewed by Sunset for the 88th Legislature in 2023, the Sunset Commission and the Legislature adopted 95 percent of Sunset staff’s recommendations.

 The fiscal impact of Sunset recommendations over time has been estimated through fiscal notes that accompany Sunset legislation.
-Estimates from reviews conducted between 1982 and 2013 indicate a 31-year positive fiscal impact of approximately $945.6 million, compared with expenditures of $37.2 million for the Sunset Commission.
-Based on these figures, every dollar spent on the Sunset process has earned the State approximately $25 in return.
+Estimates from reviews conducted between 1985 and 2023 indicate approximately $1 billion in state and federal savings and revenue gains.
+Based on these figures, every dollar spent on the Sunset process has earned the State approximately $16 in return.

 A more detailed discussion of the Sunset Commission is available through our report Sunset In Texas.